-Notably, in many of the new and imminent 2020 chassis and models are the inherent use of a “48Volt Mild-Hybrid system” that allows for energy recuperation and regeneration in a way that merges standard engines and electric/hybrid systems.
+Notably, in many of the new and imminent 2020, chassis and models are the internal use of a “48Volt Mild-Hybrid system” that allows for energy recuperation and regeneration in a way that merges standard engines and electric/hybrid systems.

 The best application of this tech that I have sampled thus far is the Mercedez E53 AMG, being the first of the AMG model line up,

 Affalterbach’s 3litre inline six-cylinder petrol “twin forced induction” engine boosts 320Kw and 520 Nm with the system adding 16kW and 250Nm under “EQ boost”.

 Practically this means you start the car and it’s an almost instantly the engine comes alive.
 It’s a very swift process which is vital given this works with a stop/start system that allows for when lifting off the throttle the engine switches of and the car glides making use of the system even it speed.

 Given the systems ability to shut off the engine, the idea is fuel consumption, lower emissions and the ability to use smaller engines to provide power akin to much bigger motors.
 The issue is the system does work, but in the real world the re-gen is there, and you find the cruising on the freeway with the engine off a bit of an adjustment, but a stab at the throttle and it awakens very quickly.
 This is all well and great but the issue of additional weight given the need for extra equipment and more importantly the scary notion of how many performance offerings now have or will have this system make it a somewhat of a controversial yet exciting move.
 VW’s Golf 8 will employ the same tech in a large portion of the range and its growing in popularity across the board, so the tech is only going to grow and advance.